Loading Events

 A Play By Nia Akilah Robinson

 Join us at Woolly Mammoth Theatre for March On!
-Night and a thought-provoking performance of The Great Privation (How to flip ten cents into a dollar)—a darkly comic play examining America’s history of harming Black bodies in the name of science, our responsibility to time, and the power of joy in reckoning with the past.
-The evening includes a special post-show talkback hosted by March On!
+Night and a thought-provoking performance of The Great Privation (How to flip ten cents into a dollar)—a comedic and resonant play examining America’s history of harming Black bodies in the name of science, our responsibility to time, and the power of joy in reckoning with the past.
+The evening includes a special conversation hosted by March On!

 The Great Privation (How to flip ten cents into a dollar)